AvocadoG/COMP2042_CW_sfyxg1/README.md

 # Maintenance

 1. Organize all the classes into different packages and rename them, for better clarity.
+Remove unused images.
 2. Remove unused methods and fields from the classes.

 3. Remove the inheritance of **BackgroundImage** and **Digit** class from **Actor** class.